 There are several important stages involved in the appointment setting process to help SDRs target the right prospects:

 - Define the target.
 The appointment setting process starts with defining who you want to target.
-First, you should create an ICP and a BP.
+First, you should create an ideal customer profile (ICP) and a buyer persona (BP).
 An ICP summarizes the main features of your past customers who define your future customers.
 This information will be a lead map for your researchers and used by the appointment setters during the outreach.